What You Need to Know About Materials Scientist

 - Material Scientist

 In the United States, there were 7,900 jobs for Materials Scientist in 2016.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Materials Scientist by 2026.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Materials Scientist per year.

 The states with the most job growth for Materials Scientist are Utah, Idaho, and Missouri.
 Watch out if you plan on working in Illinois, Washington, or Tennessee.
 These states have the worst job growth for this type of profession.